jitsi/handbook/docs/dev-guide/iframe.md

 ```
 * **toggleLobby** - Toggles the lobby mode on or off.

-This command requires one argument - the desired state of lobby mode.
+This command requires the desired lobby mode state as the argument.

 ```javascript
 api.addEventListener('participantRoleChanged', function (event) {